-Don’t get me wrong, I’ve had my moments over the years where I’ve tried to be fashionable in order to fit in, but it was hard work because all I ever really wanted to wear were my jeans and tee shirts.
-In my most creative phase I wore black lace skirts, gloves, vest tops, studded belts/cuffs and high-heeled boots, which I couldn’t walk in.
+Don’t get me wrong, I’ve had my moments over the years where I’ve tried to be fashionable in order to fit in, but it was hard work.
+All I ever really wanted to wear were my jeans and tee shirts.
+In my most creative phase I wore black lace skirts, gloves, vest tops, studded belts/cuffs and high-heeled boots, which, bythe way, I couldn’t walk in.
 What can I say?
 I was into Siousxie Sioux and her glorious gothness.
-I wanted to look like her, only with Madonna’s hairdo.
+I wanted to look like her – only with Madonna’s hairdo.

 Over the years I must have spent hundreds of pounds on clothes (albeit via charity shops) only for them to sit unloved in the nether regions of my wardrobe.
 I’ve bought so many clothes on a whim during my monthly hormonal malfunctions.
-I CRINGE thinking back to some of the disasters I’ve bought, such as floor length green and pink striped WOOLEN skirts, which is fine if you want to look like a. sodding. caterpillar.
+I CRINGE thinking back to some of the disasters I’ve bought, such as floor length green and pink striped WOOLEN skirts, which is fine if you want to look like a caterpillar..

-I think that women should stay the HELL away from clothes shops when they are on their periods (or going through the menopause) because they buy shit clothes that languish in their wardrobes with the tags on until they get a charity bag through the door.
+I think that women should stay the hell away from clothes shops when they are on their periods (or going through the menopause) because they buy shit clothes that languish in their wardrobes with the tags on until they end up in a charity bag.
+Am I wrong?

 “Women are more likely to have accidents in the few days leading up to their period and during their period.”

 This includes accidental purchases of shit clothes that don’t fit and which look HIDEOUS.
-I vote they install sensors in shops that pick up on hormone imbalances, so as soon as the hormonally bewildered wander in, alarms go off and said women are escorted off the premises and propelled in the direction of the nearest Thorntons.
+I vote they install sensors in shops that pick up on hormone imbalances, so as soon as the hormonally bewildered wander in – alarms go off – and they are escorted off the premises and propelled in the direction of the nearest Thorntons.
 Me?
 I don’t have that problem anymore because I’m post-menopausal which means that my hormones no longer fluctuate.
 I am psychotic 24/7.
 However, I can wear white jeans now WHENEVER I PLEASE.
 HA!

 In 1982 I lived in skin-tight jeans and AC/DC t-shirts, so maybe you can imagine my distress when my mother informed me that I was going to be a bridesmaid at my brother’s wedding…

 To most 11-year-old girls, being a bridesmaid is a dream come true.
 Me?
 I sat down on my bed and wept because the thought of being center of attention terrified me, not to mention the indignity of having to wear a dress.
-In hindsight, I wish I had spoken up because at least then they wouldn’t have my sulky chops ruining their wedding album and video.
-In my defence, I was on the verge of starting my periods, therefore, MEGA CRANKY, and the photographer kept insisting on telling me to ‘smile ducky’ which just made me want to beat him to death with his Nikon, or whatever it was..
+In hindsight, I wish I had spoken up because at least then they wouldn’t have my sulky face ruining their wedding album.
+In my defence, I was on the verge of starting my periods, therefore, MEGA CRANKY, and the photographer kept insisting on telling me to ‘smile ducky’ which just made me want to beat him to death with his Nikon!

 Actually, I might bring this one up in my next therapy session?

 Bro, if you are reading this, I’m sorry I spoiled your day with my sulky face.
-I was SO out of my comfort zone with all those people (inc scary old vicars and photographers) and then having to wear a girlie dress when I was about as girlie as a dog turd.
+I was SO out of my comfort zone with all those people (inc scary old vicars and photographers) and then having to wear a girlie dress when I was about as girlie asa wheelie bin.
 I just wasn’t bridesmaid material.
-Bridesmaids should LOVE every second of being a bridesmaid but I was one big sweaty, miserable mess.
+Bridesmaids should love every second of the experience, but I was one big sweaty mess.
 I am honored that you asked me, truly, and I love you for it.
 However, I also know that Mum would have killed you if you didn’t.
 Love, Sis.

-It’s taken me forty odd years but I finally understand that I am a woman of simple tastes.
+It’s taken me forty odd years, but I finally understand that I am a woman of simple tastes.
 My wardrobe consists of jeans, tunic tops and umpteen tee shirts.
 Everything is 100% cotton.
-I own one pair of boots, four pairs of Converse (bit of an obsession) and a pair of sandals.
-No skirts.
-No dresses.
+I own one pair of boots, four pairs of Converse (bit of an obsession) and a pair of sandals..